 Legislation

 Be in the know about up-and-coming and recently passed legislation pertaining to child welfare & services.
 We strive for policy advocacy and system reform work.
 Our efforts are informed by the voices and experiences of the youth we represent.
+Confused on the language used?
+Here’s a helpful glossary created by the California State Senate!

 California-Specific Legislation (PROPOSED)